Democrats, 4 of them women, win House seats in Pennsylvania

 Dean won an open congressional seat in Philadelphia's suburbs, beating Republican Dan David.
 She'll effectively replace the retiring longtime Democratic Rep. Bob Brady.
 Dean has served in the state House of Representatives since 2012.

-Three-term Republican Rep. Scott Perry won a tight race in a conservative central Pennsylvania district, as did four-term Republican Rep. Mike Kelly in northwestern Pennsylvania.
-In northeastern Pennsylvania, Democratic three-term Rep. Matt Cartwright won another term.
+Republican incumbents won several tight races Tuesday night: freshman Rep. Brian Fitzpatrick in a swing district in Philadelphia's suburbs, three-term Rep. Scott Perry in a conservative central Pennsylvania district and four-term Rep. Mike Kelly in a northwestern Pennsylvania district won big by Trump in 2016.
+In northeastern Pennsylvania, three-term Democratic Rep. Matt Cartwright won another term.

 Also winning Tuesday night were Republicans Guy Reschenthaler, John Joyce and Daniel Meuser to fill three open seats that had favored Republicans.
 Reschenthaler's district is in southwestern Pennsylvania's corner, Joyce's is a sprawling southern Pennsylvania district around Johnstown, Altoona, Chambersburg and Gettysburg, and Meuser's covers parts or all of eight counties around Pottsville and Bloomsburg.